jmpesp/zfs_rebalance/README.md

 The primary use of this script is to spread blocks around equally in a zpool.
 If a new vdev is added to an existing pool, it initially doesn't have any blocks.
-Read and writes are round-robin spread between the vdevs in a pool, and .
-If the original vdevs were close to capacity then this isn't possible so the blocks are written to the new vdev.
+Read and writes are round-robin spread between the vdevs in a pool, but if the original vdevs were close to capacity then this isn't possible so the blocks are written to the new vdev.

 Here is an example of an unbalanced zpool: